artbrock/artbrock.com/targeted-currencies/_vision.md

 ## The Effect of a Unifying Model

-At one time, people explained disease as the result of “the evil eye” or curses.
+At one time, people explained disease as the result of "the evil eye" or curses.
 Rules for the safe handling of food were elaborate social/moral/spiritual traditions such as the Laws of Kashrut (Kosher practices).
 Plagues were blamed on divine punishment.

 Germ Theory provided a single model to understand the cause and address the prevention and treatment of all of these issues.
 Numerous things which were previously thought to be unrelated and disconnected suddenly had a new connection.